zazum/vscode-docs/docs/python/debugging.md

 ### Conditional breakpoints

 Breakpoints can also be set to trigger based on expressions, hit counts, or a combination of both.
-The Python extension support hit counts that are integers, as well as integers preceded by the ==, >, >=, <, <=, and % operators.
-For example, you could set a breakpoint to trigger after 5 occurrences by setting a hitcount of `>5`  For more information, see [conditional breakpoints](/docs/editor/debugging.md#conditional-breakpoints) in the main VS Code debugging article.
+The Python extension supports hit counts that are integers, in addition to integers preceded by the ==, >, >=, <, <=, and % operators.
+For example, you could set a breakpoint to trigger after five occurrences by setting a hit count of `>5`  For more information, see [conditional breakpoints](/docs/editor/debugging.md#conditional-breakpoints) in the main VS Code debugging article.

 ### Invoking a breakpoint in code